-Officially launched in January 2022, the Green Lab Certification Program is a self-assessment tool that empowers, encourages, and recognizes labs that are engaging in sustainable practices.
+The Green Lab Certification Program is a self-assessment tool that empowers, encourages, and recognizes labs that are engaging in sustainable practices.
 The program provides faculty, staff, and students with the tools needed to go green in their labs.
 There are over 1,200 labs across Virginia Tech's Blacksburg campus, so there are lots of opportunities to improve energy efficiency and conservation and waste and recycling efforts in labs.